SHAKOTN/SHAKOTN/README.md

 **All production coding is done from other GitHub account currently**

 My hobbies are Muay Thai, powerlifting, JDM and writing music

+I am also passionate about blockchain and all related technologies

 ### Things I code with: